linuxserver/davos/docs/source/guides/gettingstarted/schedules.rst

         with an interval of "Every 30 minutes", it will run again at 14:35, then 15:05, and so on.

+.. note:: If you change the interval for an already running Schedule, you'll need to restart it before the change takes effect.
+..

     Host
         The Host configuration to use for this Schedule.
 It will default to the first Host in the list.
 You cannot create a Schedule if no Hosts have been created.